-So, yes, ceremony music is a huge part of your wedding, but that doesn't mean it has to take a huge chunk of your time and energy planning it.
+So while ceremony music is a big part of your wedding, it doesn't have to take a huge chunk of your time and energy planning it.
 The section below can help simplify and organize things for you.
 Just take 1 step at a time!

-After your recessional is completed, your musician will continue to play music as your guests exit the ceremony area.
+After your recessional is completed, your musician will most likely continue to play some music as your guests exit the ceremony area.
 This is generally called the postlude, the choices of which can be capably left to your musician.